19hours/sg-statutes/Acts/Road Traffic Act.md

 [28/2001]

-(11) Except as provided in subsection (1), any person who, without the prior authorisation of the Authority, towsanystationary vehicle from a tunnel forming part of an expressway shall be guilty of an offence.
+(11) Except as provided in subsection (1), any person who, without the prior authorisation of the Authority, tows any stationary vehicle from a tunnel forming part of an expressway shall be guilty of an offence.

 [28/2001]

 (12) In this section —

-“expressway” means any road which is prescribed by the Minister by order published in the Gazette to be an expressway for the purposes of this section;
+“expressway” means any road which is prescribed by the Minister by order published in theGazetteto be an expressway for the purposes of this section;

 “parking charges” means the charges which are prescribed under section 9 of the Parking Places Act (Cap.
 214) as being payable by the owner of a vehicle for the use of any parking place.